CHEMICAL OXYGEN DEMAND

 What is Chemical Oxygen Demand?

 COD or Chemical Oxygen Demand is a measurement of pollutants in a given body of liquid.
 It measures the total organic matter and is widely used for wastewater monitoring.
 COD consists of the amount of oxygen needed for the organic matter to be oxidized by a chemical oxidant.
-Chemical oxygen demand testing can be used to identify the amount of oxidation that will occur and the amount of organic matter in a water sample.
+Chemical oxygen demand testing can be used to identify the amount of oxidation that will occur.
+As well as the amount of organic matter in a water sample.

 A high quantity of COD can be damaging to it's environment and so is regulated by governing bodies such as EPA.